 The Highland-wide Local Development Plan (HwLDP) is our vision for the whole area (excluding the area covered by the Cairngorms National Park which has its own plan) and sets out how land can be used by developers for the next 20 years.
-The HwLDP should be read alongside the Area Local Development Plans, any Local Plans which are still in place and our A-Z of development guidance.
+The HwLDP should be read alongside National Planning Framework 4 (NPF4), the Area Local Development Plans and our A-Z of development guidance.

-Based on an initial review of all the comments received, an interim position on the issues raised was agreed by the 17 August 2016 Planning, Development and Infrastructure Committee.
-This interim position will inform the future stages of the HwLDP review.
+Based on an initial review of all the comments received on the Main Issues Report, an interim position on the issues raised was agreed by the 17 August 2016 Planning, Development and Infrastructure Committee.
+This interim position informed amongst other things our submissions to National Planning Framework 4 and will inform the future stages of the HwLDP review.

 Other background documents which relate to the application of HwLDP policies and form evidence for the plan's review include:

 - Housing in the Countryside - 2016 Policy Update - Use of Legal Agreements (refer to HwLDP Policy 35 Housing in the Countryside - Hinterland areas)